erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 7. Optimize Grid Search for a specific use case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Grid Search
-9. Compare Grid Search performance with alternative algorithms on large datasets
+9. Compare Grid Search capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)